ratwolfzero/hopalong_python/README.md

 ### Program Variants

-Three variants of the program are available:
+Variants of the program available:

-- Basic: Calculates and displays the Hopalong Attractor along with pixel density represented by a color bar.
+- Basic: Calculation and representation of the Hopalong attractor as a 2D density map with integrated color bar
-- Basic 2D/3D : Calculates and displays the Hopalong Attractor along with pixel density (normalized) represented by Z-axis.
+- Basic 2D/3D : 2D representation like Basic or visualization in 3D with representation of density as Z-axis.

 - Extended: Includes all features of the Basic version, excluding the color bar, plus additional statistics and visualization of the pixel hit counts distribution.